-Our updated guide to Hawaii travel deals features the best time to fly to Hawaii through Spring 2015 and how much you can expect to pay.
+Our four-step 2015 guide to Hawaii travel deals features the best time to fly to Hawaii throughout 2015 and how much you can expect to pay.
 We’ve included the most likely dates to find Hawaii deals that not only help you save on Hawaii airfare, but on accommodations and activities as well.

-A fall or spring Hawaii vacation gets our unequivocal thumbs up.
-First, the very best in Hawaii weather is found during fall.
-You can also luxuriate in the feeling of having the islands all to yourself, something that’s only possible during low seasons.
+Tip: A spring or fall Hawaii vacation gets our unequivocal thumbs up.
+First, the very best in Hawaii weather is found during spring and fall.
+You can also luxuriate in the feeling of having the islands all to yourself, something that’s only possible during low season.

 This largely depends on your flexibility and how determined you are to take a Hawaii vacation.
 Sometimes the deal that is available now is the best option even if it isn’t the rock bottom price, rather than one that may or may not materialize later.
 Monitoring for the very best fare can also be quite time consuming.

-Best gateway cities for flights to Hawaii – AKA Where the deals are.
+Step 4: Best Gateway Cities for Flights to Hawaii – AKA Where the Deals are.

-Some cities have increased competition.
+Some cities continue to have increased competition.
 Travelers using these airports can expect to benefit most in terms of best pricing and greater availability.
 Those cities are:

 The two primary choices from the west coast are Hawaiian Airlines and Alaska Airlines.
 Both are great carriers that have a wide range of offerings.
 Their prices on competitive services are usually but not always similar.
 There are other choices as well.

 Lastly, we look forward to your comments and questions.
 While we are not able to respond to all of these individually, we hope that we have answered many of your most asked questions here or in previous comments.
 If you would like to respond to others’ comments and questions, we encourage that.